GrinonBarrett/Taksidos/Core Rules/Creatures/Chill, Dreadful.md

 **Cold Ray**: Once per encounter, and an additional time between rests, the chill may hurl a ray of intense cold.
 This functions as a cold wand attack for all intents and purposes.

 **Cold Touch**: When the chill successfully hits a creature, it may use its reaction to inflict a special cold effect.
-Treat as a cold attack against that same creature with the following eceptions.
+Treat as a cold attack against that same creature with the following exceptions.
 * A d12 is rolled instead of a d20.
 * The Chill gains a bonus equal to its [Empy] bonus to the attack roll.